Luisito Espinosa

-Luisito Pio Espinosa (born June 26, 1967) is a Filipino former professional boxer who competed from 1984 to 2005.
-He is a world champion in two weight classes, having held the WBA bantamweight title from 1989 to 1991 and the WBC featherweight title from 1995 to 1999.
+Luisito Pio Espinosa (born June 26, 1967) is a Filipino actor and former professional boxer who competed from 1984 to 2005.
+He is a world champion in two weight classes, having held the World Boxing Association (WBA) bantamweight title from 1989 to 1991 and the World Boxing Council (WBC) featherweight title from 1995 to 1999.

-Boxing career
+Professional career

 Espinosa turned professional in 1984.
 In 1989, he won the WBA Bantamweight title by knocking out Kaokor Galaxy in the first round.
 He was then managed by famed boxing analyst and businessman Hermie Rivera.
 Espinosa defended the title twice before losing it to Israel Contreras by a fifth-round knockout in 1991.

 Espinosa made an arduous climb back to the top, this time fighting under Joe Koizumi's stable.
 His comeback culminated in 1995, when he won the WBC Featherweight title by outpointing Manuel Medina.
 In his first title defense, Espinosa knocked out Alejandro "Cobrita" Gonzalez in the 4th round in Mexico.
 He then took on the hard-hitting body-puncher César Soto at Luneta (Rizal) Park in Manila and hammered out a well-deserved unanimous decision in front of his countrymen, which included no less than President Fidel V. Ramos.
 He defended the title seven times before losing the belt in 1999 to Soto who won by a controversial unanimous decision.
 The following year, he challenged Guty Espadas, Jr. for the Vacant WBC Featherweight Title, but was outboxed and lost a technical decision after their fight was stopped after a clash of heads.